Standard Deviation vs. Beta: What’s the Difference in Measuring Stock Risk?

 Both standard deviation and beta are important tools for measuring stock risk.
 But they answer different questions:

-• Standard deviation: How much does this stock move up and down?
+Standard deviation: What is the total expected volatility of this stock?
+How much does this stock move up and down?

-• Beta: How much does this stock move with the market?
+Beta: How much should this stock move relative to the market?

 If you want to dive deeper into these concepts, such as how to estimate standard deviation and beta for a given stock and what the results mean, visit iTutorFinance.com.
 We specialize in tutoring college and MBA students in corporate finance, investments, and valuation.